wizo06/japanese/docs/Fundamentals/particles.md

 The answer is: it can be either one.
 So how do we know if "fish" is doing the "eating", or if "fish" is "being eaten"?
 This is where particles come into play.
 Particles are one or more hiragana characters that attach to the end of a word to define the grammatical function of that word in the sentence.
 In other words, a particle defines the "role" of a word in a sentence.
 Using the correct particle is very important because the meaning of a sentence can completely change just by changing the particle.

+We can finally put the knowledge from "Sentence Structures" into use.
 As a reminder, this is how we visualize our train analogy:

 <table>
   <tr>
-    <th colspan="2" style="text-align: center; border: 1px solid black">Topic</th>
+    <th colspan="2" style="text-align: center; border: 1px solid black">Topic 🏳️</th>
   </tr>
   <tr>
     <th style="text-align: center; border: 1px solid black">Main wagon "A"</th>